mheap/nexmo-developer/_partials/stitch/guides/enable-audio/javascript.md

 # Enable Audio in your Application

-In this guide we'll cover adding audio events to the Conversation we have created in the [simple conversation with events](/client-sdk/in-app-messaging/guides/utilizing-events/javascript) guide.
+In this guide we'll cover adding audio events to the Conversation we have created in the [small conversation with events](/client-sdk/in-app-messaging/guides/utilizing-events/javascript) guide.
 We'll deal with sending and receiving  media events to and from the conversation.

 ## Concepts